-Association's Position on Climate Membership Reviewed by HIPAC Advisory Alignment with Association International Safety Equipment Association (ISEA) Role and Relationship with Honeywell ISEA is the leading association for personal protective equipment and technologies that enable people to work in hazardous environments and an ANSI accredited standards developing organization.
+Association 5 Role and Relationship with Honeywell Association's Position Membership Reviewed by HIPAC Advisory Board?
+Alignment International Safety Equipment Association (ISEA) ISEA is the leading association for personal protective equipment and technologies that enable people to work in hazardous environments and an ANSI accredited standards developing organization.
 It supports Honeywell on policies related to our personal protective equipment and respirators.
-Issues and the Paris Agreement No explicit statement in support or opposition of the Paris Agreement.
+No explicit statement in support or opposition of the Paris Agreement.
 Climate is not a relevant subject matter for this trade association.
 No lobbying activity related to climate and no PAC activity.
-Board?
 Yes.
-Paris Agreemen Not Applicable.
-National Association of Manufacturers (NAM) NAM is the largest manufacturing association in the United States, representing small and large manufacturers in every industrial sector and in all 50 states.
-It supports Honeywell on a wide range of policy issues, from immigration reform and labor relations, to energy and the environment, to trade policy and taxes.
-In 2017, NAM did not support the Paris Agreement; however, it has updated its stance and now supports the objectives of the Paris Agreement to significantly reduce the risks and impacts of climate change.
-NAM has advocated for immediate actions to limit temperature rise to 1.5°C in its publicly released, The Promise Ahead.
-However, NAM does not support the SEC climate disclosure rule and has been criticized in the media for failure to acknowledge manufacturing-caused climate change and past opposition to the Paris Agreement.
-Yes.
-Partially misaligned.
+Not Applicable.
 National Electrical Manufacturers Association (NEMA) National Electrical Manufacturers Association 3SB Section (NEMA 3SB) (which comprises fire alarm equipment manufacturers) advocates/lobbies at the Federal, State and local levels, develops standards related to fire alarm equipment use and installation, and is actively involved in ICC, NFPA, and UL standards development.
 NEMA 3SB initiatives resulted in \$50 million incremental revenues for Honeywell's fire safety (HFS) business in 2018.
 HFS staff are actively involved with the section and currently hold the chair of the section, the research committee, the Codes committee and the Smoke/CO group.
 We also have a membership in the NEMA Codes and Standards Committee, which has final approval over all outside actions from all NEMA sections.
 NEMA has been criticized for its efforts to block higher energy efficiency standards despite its focus on legislation related to manufacturing and energy efficiency of electrical equipment.
 NEMA has also failed to publicly support the goals of the Paris Agreement.
 Yes.
 Partially misaligned.
 Semiconductor Industry Association (SIA) SIA seeks to strengthen U.S. leadership in semiconductor manufacturing, design, and research by working with Congress, the Administration, and key industry stakeholders to encourage policies and regulations that fuel innovation, propel business, and drive international competition.
 When the Trump Administration announced departure from the Paris Agreement, SIA committed to continue to take action to address climate change and promote environmental sustainability.
 SIA also published a letter urging Senate ratification of the Kigali Amendment.
 Yes.
 Aligned.
 Sustainable PFAS Action Network (SPAN) SPAN is a coalition of industry stakeholders who advocate for responsible and science-based regulation of PFAS compounds.
 SPAN is committed to the sustainable use and acceptable management of PFAS compounds, recognizing their role in many critical applications to today's society.
 No public statements regarding Paris Agreement.
 The Paris Agreement does not specifically reference PFAS use and SPAN is a one issue trade association.
 Yes.
 Not Applicable.